B-UMMI/LMAS/docs/user/metrics.rst

 Misassembled contigs
 """"""""""""""""""""

 This plot contains a **scatter plot** for misassembled contigs per assembler.
-The *y-axis* represent the number of blocks the misassembled contig was broken into in the mapping process, and the *x-axis* its size in basepairs.
+The *y-axis* represents the number of blocks the misassembled contig was broken into in the mapping process, and the *x-axis* its size in basepairs.
-Information of the **type of misassembly** is available as hoover text for the type of misassembly.
+Information of the **type of misassembly** is available as hover text for the type of misassembly.

 Types of misassembly detected: